oSoWoSo/disroot-howto/pages/02.tutorials/01.User/01.Account/01.Administration/05.forms/docs.en.md

 - Request extra storage for your mailbox, or...
 - Request extra storage for your **Cloud**.

-Just click on the option you need and the form will open for you to complete.
+Just clic on the option you need and the form will open for you to complete.

 ![](en/forms.png)